mft-labs/capturesql/README.md

 Compile
 ---------
-go build -ldflags="-s -w" -trimpath
+go build -ldflags="-s -w" -trimpath -o runb2bqueries

 Running Application
 --------------------
 #### Please fix b2bqueries.conf as desired and run the application
+# sfghome variable has the base path where the SFG is installed and needs to be changed in b2bqueries.conf before running the below command in your b2b environment.

 ./runb2bqueries -conf b2bqueries.conf